axze-az/cftal/README.md

 `cmake -DCMAKE_BUILD_TYPE=release -DCFTAL_CONFIG_ENABLE_AVX512=1 ..`

-if your processors is avx512 capable.
+if your processors are avx512 capable.

 ### Build and test